BIG-MAP/PRISMA/docs/Documentation.md

 `prisma.lineshapes.lorentzians(npeaks)`
 Generate a function of npeaks number of gaussian profiles.
 The gaussian profile is described by the analytical expression:
 ![Gaussian](./figures/eqn_gauss.png)
-where $h, p, w$ represent the height, position and half-width at half maximum of the profile, respectively.
+where *h, p, w* represent the height, position and half-width at half maximum of the profile, respectively.
 The area can be calculated as
 ![Guassian area](./figures/eqn_area_gauss.png)
 > **Arguments**
 >* `npeaks`: Number of lorentzian curves.